apranamurali/T-FLIPFLOP-POSEDGE/README.md

 5.For different input combinations generate the timing diagram.
 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:MANIKANDAN M RegisterNumber:212224040183
-*/
+Developed by:APARNA.M REG NO:212223220008
 ~~~
 module exp9(T,clk,Q,Qbar);
 input T,clk;